 After medical school, Dr. Navon received a PhD in biophysics from UCLA and did his ophthalmology training at Harvard Medical School, where he served as a resident, chief resident and fellow.
 He holds an associated professorship of ophthalmology at Case Western Reserve University.

 Susan Koenig lives in Beulah, Michigan.
 She has an MA in French and teaches ESL.
-She has two grown children and two cats.
+She has two grown children.
 Susan’s connection to Haiti dates back to her friendship with the Haitian community in the Bahamas, where she lived for a number of years.
 After the earthquake, Susan was moved to assist in Haiti’s recovery.
 When she learned that her Michigan eye doctor was involved in a clinic there, she joined him as a translator.

 Rita is a Massachusetts native.
 She received her Diploma in Nursing at St. Vincent Hospital School of Nursing in Worcester, MA, her B.S. in Psychology and Nursing at Worcester State College and her Master of Science in Nursing at Boston University.
 She worked for St. Boniface Haiti Foundation for 10 years doing administrative work.
 In 2008 she brought the first ever eye team to St. Boniface Hospital in Fond des Blancs.
 This hospital is the only source of healthcare for a population of 250,000 rural poor.
 Prompted by the tremendous need for eye care, she continues to bring eye teams to Haiti in her retirement.

 When not in Haiti, she spends her time visiting her grandchildren.
 An avid gardener, she also enjoys knitting and other crafts.